Skip to main content

 Project Coordinator, Morningside (Oct 2013 – May 2014) #

-• Volunteered in Nepal to understand and evaluate the needs of local people and provide solutions.
-[Report] [Journal]
+• Volunteered in Nepal to understand and evaluate local needs and provide solutions.
+Report Journal

 • Volunteering proposal approved by the university with funding support.

-• Awarded Reaching Out Award and Scholarship by the HKSAR.
+• Awarded the Reaching Out Award and Scholarship by the HKSAR.

-I am extremely proud to mentor and work with these talented students:
+I am proud to mentor and work with these talented students:

 • Pranay Midha: UIUC BS MATH + CS ‘26, 2023–Present